Python-PyQt/PyQt6-Docs/descriptions/QtCore/QFileInfo-c.rst

 .. sip:class-description::
     :status: todo
-    :brief: System-independent file information
+    :brief: OS-independent API to retrieve information about file system entries
-    :digest: eb8b2b19ce15920128e955aa7b6717b7
+    :digest: a28e8c60591ff3f99cf6c7a0d0a9bfe1

-The :sip:ref:`~PyQt6.QtCore.QFileInfo` class provides system-independent file information.
+The :sip:ref:`~PyQt6.QtCore.QFileInfo` class provides an OS-independent API to retrieve information about file system entries.

-:sip:ref:`~PyQt6.QtCore.QFileInfo` provides information about a file's name and position (path) in the file system, its access rights and whether it is a directory or symbolic link, etc. The file's size and last modified/read times are also available. :sip:ref:`~PyQt6.QtCore.QFileInfo` can also be used to obtain information about a Qt `resource <https://doc.qt.io/qt-6/resources.html>`_.
+:sip:ref:`~PyQt6.QtCore.QFileInfo` provides information about a file system entry, such as its name, path, access rights and whether it is a regular file, directory or symbolic link.
+The entry's size and last modified/read times are also available. :sip:ref:`~PyQt6.QtCore.QFileInfo` can also be used to obtain information about a Qt `resource <https://doc.qt.io/qt-6/resources.html>`_.

-A :sip:ref:`~PyQt6.QtCore.QFileInfo` can point to a file with either a relative or an absolute file path.
-Absolute file paths begin with the directory separator "/" (or with a drive specification on Windows).
-Relative file names begin with a directory name or a file name and specify a path relative to the current working directory.
-An example of an absolute path is the string "/tmp/quartz".
-A relative path might look like "src/fatlib".
-You can use the function :sip:ref:`~PyQt6.QtCore.QFileInfo.isRelative` to check whether a :sip:ref:`~PyQt6.QtCore.QFileInfo` is using a relative or an absolute file path.
+A :sip:ref:`~PyQt6.QtCore.QFileInfo` can point to a file system entry with either an absolute or a relative path:

+* On Unix, absolute paths begin with the directory separator ``'/'``.
+On Windows, absolute paths begin with a drive specification (for example, ``D:/``).

+* Relative paths begin with a directory name or a regular file name and specify a file system entry's path relative to the current working directory.

+An example of an absolute path is the string ``"/tmp/quartz"``.
+A relative path may look like ``"src/fatlib"``.
+You can use the function :sip:ref:`~PyQt6.QtCore.QFileInfo.isRelative` to check whether a :sip:ref:`~PyQt6.QtCore.QFileInfo` is using a relative or an absolute path.
 You can call the function :sip:ref:`~PyQt6.QtCore.QFileInfo.makeAbsolute` to convert a relative :sip:ref:`~PyQt6.QtCore.QFileInfo`'s path to an absolute path.

 **Note:** Paths starting with a colon (\ *:*) are always considered absolute, as they denote a :sip:ref:`~PyQt6.QtCore.QResource`.

-The file that the :sip:ref:`~PyQt6.QtCore.QFileInfo` works on is set in the constructor or later with :sip:ref:`~PyQt6.QtCore.QFileInfo.setFile`.
-Use :sip:ref:`~PyQt6.QtCore.QFileInfo.exists` to see if the file exists and :sip:ref:`~PyQt6.QtCore.QFileInfo.size` to get its size.
+The file system entry path that the :sip:ref:`~PyQt6.QtCore.QFileInfo` works on is set in the constructor or later with :sip:ref:`~PyQt6.QtCore.QFileInfo.setFile`.
+Use :sip:ref:`~PyQt6.QtCore.QFileInfo.exists` to see if the entry actually exists and :sip:ref:`~PyQt6.QtCore.QFileInfo.size` to get its size.

-The file's type is obtained with :sip:ref:`~PyQt6.QtCore.QFileInfo.isFile`, :sip:ref:`~PyQt6.QtCore.QFileInfo.isDir` and :sip:ref:`~PyQt6.QtCore.QFileInfo.isSymLink`.
-The :sip:ref:`~PyQt6.QtCore.QFileInfo.symLinkTarget` function provides the name of the file the symlink points to.
+The file system entry's type is obtained with :sip:ref:`~PyQt6.QtCore.QFileInfo.isFile`, :sip:ref:`~PyQt6.QtCore.QFileInfo.isDir`, and :sip:ref:`~PyQt6.QtCore.QFileInfo.isSymLink`.
+The :sip:ref:`~PyQt6.QtCore.QFileInfo.symLinkTarget` function provides the absolute path of the target the symlink points to.

-Elements of the file's name can be extracted with :sip:ref:`~PyQt6.QtCore.QFileInfo.path` and :sip:ref:`~PyQt6.QtCore.QFileInfo.fileName`.
-The :sip:ref:`~PyQt6.QtCore.QFileInfo.fileName`'s parts can be extracted with :sip:ref:`~PyQt6.QtCore.QFileInfo.baseName`, :sip:ref:`~PyQt6.QtCore.QFileInfo.suffix` or :sip:ref:`~PyQt6.QtCore.QFileInfo.completeSuffix`. :sip:ref:`~PyQt6.QtCore.QFileInfo` objects to directories created by Qt classes will not have a trailing file separator.
-If you wish to use trailing separators in your own file info objects, just append one to the file name given to the constructors or :sip:ref:`~PyQt6.QtCore.QFileInfo.setFile`.
+The path elements of the file system entry can be extracted with :sip:ref:`~PyQt6.QtCore.QFileInfo.path` and :sip:ref:`~PyQt6.QtCore.QFileInfo.fileName`.
+The :sip:ref:`~PyQt6.QtCore.QFileInfo.fileName`'s parts can be extracted with :sip:ref:`~PyQt6.QtCore.QFileInfo.baseName`, :sip:ref:`~PyQt6.QtCore.QFileInfo.suffix`, or :sip:ref:`~PyQt6.QtCore.QFileInfo.completeSuffix`. :sip:ref:`~PyQt6.QtCore.QFileInfo` objects referring to directories created by Qt classes will not have a trailing directory separator ``'/'``.
+If you wish to use trailing separators in your own file info objects, just append one to the entry's path given to the constructors or :sip:ref:`~PyQt6.QtCore.QFileInfo.setFile`.

 Date and time related information are returned by :sip:ref:`~PyQt6.QtCore.QFileInfo.birthTime`, :sip:ref:`~PyQt6.QtCore.QFileInfo.fileTime`, :sip:ref:`~PyQt6.QtCore.QFileInfo.lastModified`, :sip:ref:`~PyQt6.QtCore.QFileInfo.lastRead`, and :sip:ref:`~PyQt6.QtCore.QFileInfo.metadataChangeTime`.
 Information about access permissions can be obtained with :sip:ref:`~PyQt6.QtCore.QFileInfo.isReadable`, :sip:ref:`~PyQt6.QtCore.QFileInfo.isWritable`, and :sip:ref:`~PyQt6.QtCore.QFileInfo.isExecutable`.
 Ownership information can be obtained with :sip:ref:`~PyQt6.QtCore.QFileInfo.owner`, :sip:ref:`~PyQt6.QtCore.QFileInfo.ownerId`, :sip:ref:`~PyQt6.QtCore.QFileInfo.group`, and :sip:ref:`~PyQt6.QtCore.QFileInfo.groupId`.
 You can also examine permissions and ownership in a single statement using the :sip:ref:`~PyQt6.QtCore.QFileInfo.permission` function.